What is Section 504?

 • Does this impairment/disability substantially limit a major life activity?

-If the 504 Committee finds that the student meets eligibility criteria, a 504 plan will be developed by the committee to develop supports for the student in the classroom, on assessments, and in the school environment.
-Any needed behavior support will be considered by the committee.
-It is important to note that parents are an invited, but not required, member of the 504 Committee.
-While additional accommodations and supports will be provided to students in Section 504, it should also be noted that students in 504 are not entitled to specially designed instruction of the type that is provided in special education (inclusion or pull-out support from special education staff, ot other related services), but they are included in small group Tier I,II, and III instruction, small group intensive support groups provided in general education, as well as dyslexia intervention as dictated in their 504 plan.
+When the Section 504 Committee finds that student meets eligibility criteria, a 504 plan will be developed by the committee to incorporate supports and/or accommodations for the student in the classroom, on state and local assessments, and within the school environment.
+Any behavior support needed can also be considered by the committee.
+It is important to note that parents are always invited, but not required, members of the Section 504 Committee.
+It should be noted that students receiving support through Section 504 are not entitled to specially designed instruction of the type that is provided in special education (inclusion or pull-out support from special education staff, or other related services), but they are included in small group Tier I,II, and III instruction, small group intensive support groups and intervention provided in general education, as dictated in their 504 plan.

 Each school district or charter school must have standards and procedures in place for the evaluation and placement of students in the district’s or charter school’s Section 504 program.
 Districts and charter schools must also implement a system of procedural safeguards that includes notice, an opportunity for a parent or guardian to examine relevant records, an impartial hearing with an opportunity for participation by the parent or guardian and representation by counsel, and a review procedure.